 Tips for Better Farm Videos

 Want your videos to reach larger audiences?
-Consider a few of these tips.
+Consider a few of these tips for creating and sharing your story as farmers on YouTube.

 - Show action or processes – Most popular videos show activity or walk through steps of a process.
 People enjoy learning about routine processes.